clublinkdev/clublink/readme.md

 4. In the folder, create a file called `.env`.
 Add the following **without quotation marks**:
 ```
 URL=<Add your webhook URL here>
-AUTH=<Either microsoft or mojang, depending on whether your account is migrated>
+AUTH=<Either microsoft or mojang, depending on whether your account is migrated - make sure lowercase>
 EMAIL=<Your account email>
 PASSWORD=<Your account password>
 ```
 6. Finally, run `ts-node ./src/index.ts`

 #### Common Bugs
-If it says "Shutting down ClubLink", we apologise.
-This means your computer might not be compatible with ClubLink.
-Use https://github.com/TheMysterys/Mineclub-Link instead.
+If it says "Shutting down ClubLink", or doesn't work after Connecting to lobby this means that something in your .env file is wrong.
+This is most likely the AUTH section.
+Make sure that Microsoft or Mojang is ALL lowercase.

 #### Flags
 If you want to view chat messages & send them, add the `--chat` flag to the end of the command.